fabric8io/docker-maven-plugin/doc/intro.md

 with `DB_`).

-Images can be specified in any order, the plugin will take care of the proper startup order (and will bail out in case of circulara dependencies).
+Images can be specified in any order, the plugin will take care of the proper startup order (and will bail out in case of circular dependencies).

 ### Other highlights